A WORD ABOUT US

 Who We Are

-The very start of the Brighton Church history was in 1953-54 when Grady Lee Reese began coming to Leo and Ada Dunham’s home for Bible study.
+The start of the Brighton congregation was in 1953-54 when Grady Lee Reese began coming to Leo and Ada Dunham’s home for Bible study.

 Christians started meeting at the Junior Chamber of Commerce hall on Bush Street, between Third Street and the railroad tracks.
 In 1955-56, Flavil Yakely came to Brighton.
 The church rented a two-story house on Bridge street for Flavil and his wife Nadell, and services were held downstairs in the living room.
 In 1957 Chesley Fritz preached in the building on Longs Peak for about one year.
 Others filled in and around 1959, Bob Speck came.
 The exact dates of his preaching are unknown.
 The decade of the 60's saw Leonard Black here around 1960.
 From 1962 to 1965 Arthur Gardner and Jim and Tom Barrientez were here.
 Tom also led the singing.
 They were followed by Neal Messik and Gale Wells.